 Let’s stop a moment and talk about the containers.
 You don’t have to pay a fortune for fancy pants.
 These are from the Dollar Tree for…yup, $1 each.
 I put a bit of black vinyl on them to create the chalkboard surface.
 A little bottle of chalkboard paint would work.
 As would modpodging a sweet piece of paper.
 Amazon does have a version…this Olive Oil Dispenser … that is similar to them, a bit more expensive.
 But…an option.

 These coffee syrups all are variations of the same simple syrup.
 Once you know how to make the basic syrup you are home-free.
 Just add ingredients, herbs, flavors…whatever!…to personalize and create your own variation of the syrup!

-Homemade Coffee Syrup
+Homemade Coffee Syrup Recipe

-Your syrups should be shaken slightly before being used and when in doubt, store in the fridge.
+Your coffee syrups should be shaken slightly before being used and when in doubt, store in the fridge.